I Will Only Slow You Down

 - Main character Seiya attempts to pull this in Saint Seiya when he's under the effects of a poison-based technique and Shun can't fight his own Evil Counterpart properly, since one of his chains is wrapped around Seiya's arm to keep him from falling off a cliff.
 Seiya mentions this trope right before he uses his free hand to cut off the already-damaged chain and willingly throw himself off, which sends Shun into an Unstoppable Rage against his enemy.
 Luckily, Seiya lives to tell.
 Barely, but he does.

 - Done at least twice in Fullmetal Alchemist.

 - After he got paralyzed, Havoc tearfully begged Mustang to leave him, since he won't be much help for Mustang anymore in military.
-Like above examples, he prove his worth by smuggling weapons for Mustang and his men when the Promised Day is coming.
+Mustang complies... so Havoc can recover and join him later.
+Like above examples, he proved his worth by smuggling weapons for Mustang and his men when the Promised Day is coming.

 - The Guns of Navarone.
 Major Franklin has a serious leg injury and can't keep up with the team, so he tries to commit suicide to avoid slowing them down.

 - Terminator 2: Judgment Day: Miles is mortally wounded, but stays behind to trigger the detonator that will destroy his research.

 - In The 13th Warrior, one of the 12 Norsemen stays behind in the tunnel to hold off the rampaging horde of cannibalistic cave-dwelling Neanderthals after uttering the tip-off phrase for a wounded soldier: "Well, I think I've gone as far as I can.
 Today was a GOOD day.
 Meet me in Valhalla!"